Gaze-independent c-VEP BCI

 Furthermore, the study explores the potential contribution of visual alpha oscillations as another source of decodable information.
 This aspect may necessitate the development of a hybrid decoding approach, providing a comprehensive understanding of the intricate interplay between c-VEP responses and visual alpha oscillations in the context of gaze-independent BCIs.

-Finally, adding simultaneous eye tracking may offer a twofold advantage: serving as a tool to confirm stable fixation and providing an alternative data source.
+Moreover, adding simultaneous eye tracking may offer a twofold advantage: serving as a tool to confirm stable fixation and providing an alternative data source.
 Existing literature indicates that covert spatial attention influences involuntary fixational eye movements, notably micro-saccades, directing them toward the attended side.
 This phenomenon emerges as an additional avenue for extracting decodable information.
 Furthermore, the dilation of the pupil is also influenced by spatial attention, introducing yet another feature worthy of investigation in this comprehensive exploration.

 Skills / background required